Legend of the Galactic Heroes: Plot

-The story is staged in the distant future within our own Milky Way Galaxy, starting in SE 796/IC 487/AD 3596.
+The story is staged in the distant future within the Milky Way Galaxy, starting in SE 796/IC 487/AD 3596.
 A portion of the galaxy is filled with terraformed worlds, inhabited by interstellar traveling human beings.
 For 150 years, two mighty space powers have intermittently warred with each other: the Galactic Empire and the Free Planets Alliance.

-Within the Galactic Empire, based on mid-19th-century Prussia, an ambitious military genius, Reinhard von Müsel, later conferred the name Reinhard von Lohengramm, is rising to power.
+Within the Galactic Empire, an ambitious military genius, Reinhard von Müsel, later conferred the name Reinhard von Lohengramm, is rising to power.
 He is driven by the desire to free his sister Annerose, who was taken by the Kaiser as a concubine.
 Later, he wants not only to end the corrupt Goldenbaum dynasty, but also to defeat the Free Planets Alliance and unify the whole galaxy under his rule.

 In the Free Planets Alliance Star Fleet is another genius, Yang Wen-li.
 He originally aspired to become a historian through a military academy, and joined the tactical division only out of need for tuition money.
 He was rapidly promoted to commodore because he demonstrated excellence in military strategy in a number of decisive battles and conflicts.
 He becomes the arch-rival of Reinhard, though they highly respect one another.
 Unlike Reinhard, he is better known for his underdog victories and accomplishments in overcoming seemingly impossible odds and mitigating collateral damages and casualties due to military operations.

 As a historian, Yang often predicts the motives behind his enemies, narrating the rich history of his world and offering commentary.
 One of his famous quotes is "There are few wars between good and evil; most are between one good and another good."

 Besides the two main heroes, the story is full of vivid characters and intricate politics.
 All types of characters – from high nobility, admirals, and politicians, to common soldiers and farmers – are interwoven into the story.
 The story frequently switches away from the main heroes to the Unknown Soldier fighting for his life on the battlefield.

-There is a third neutral power nominally attached to the Galactic Empire, the Phezzan Dominion, a planet-state that trades with both warring powers.
+There is a third neutral power nominally attached to the Galactic Empire, the Fezzan Dominion, a planet-state that trades with both warring powers.
 There is also a Terraism cult, which believes that humans should go back to Earth, gaining popularity throughout the galaxy.
-Throughout the story, executive political figures of Phezzan, in concert with the upper-hierarchy of the Terraism cult, orchestrate a number of conspiracies to shift the tide of the galactic war to favor their objectives.
-The name "Phezzan" is a reference to Fezzan, a region of modern Libya that played an analogous historical role to the one in the anime.
+Throughout the story, executive political figures of Fezzan, in concert with the upper-hierarchy of the Terraism cult, orchestrate a number of conspiracies to shift the tide of the galactic war to favor their objectives.
+The name "Fezzan" is a reference to Fezzan, a region of modern Libya that played an analogous historical role to the one in the anime.

 Christopher Farris of the Anime News Network wrote that the novels focus on "personal matters of the main players" instead of being "rote historical accounts", while the 1988-1997 anime series focuses on "the big picture of the war", with multiple characters chronicled, and the 2018 series focuses "only on the major plays by our two main actors to fit within its shorter, more focused format."